 Through education and publicity projects, the GNPI links growers with gardeners, promoting the incorporation of natives into all types of gardens.
 The GNPI also links growers to state and federal agencies involved in habitat restoration efforts and roadside management.
-Utility companies like Georgia Power are connected, and the GNPI recommends appropriate species, production protocols and land restoration techniques for managing power-line right-of-ways.
+Utility companies like Georgia Power and the Georgia Department of Transportation are connected, and the GNPI recommends appropriate species, production protocols and land restoration techniques for managing power-line right-of-ways.

 Retail nurseries that produce high quality native plants according to ethical guidelines get special promotion from the GNPI, and projects where native plants have been successfully incorporated are showcased, be they home gardens, roadside plantings, agricultural settings, commercial landscaping or habitat restorations..
 It is time for all of us to “Get rooted in Georgia!”

 Native plants are the best foundation for diversity and ecological functions in all layers of a plant community.
 Using native plants also helps prevent the spread of non-native, invasive plants.
 In the Southeastern United States, native plants for use in land restoration are becoming more readily available.
 See the Native Plant Nursery List for sources.

 When choosing species for restoration, we recommend using species native to the relevant physiographic province.
 Ideally, the plants should be sourced locally.
 If that is not possible, using the correct native species is a must, and the plants should be sourced within the state.